WVUHPC/2018-Lesson_4/_episodes/02-gnuparallel.md

 ---
-title: "Introduction"
+title: "Embarrassing parallelism (GNU Parallel)"
-teaching: 0
+teaching: 45
-exercises: 0
+exercises: 15
 questions:
-- "Key question (FIXME)"
+- "What is embarrassing parallelism?"
 objectives:
-- "First objective.
-(FIXME)"
+- "Learn how to quickly explore parametric spaces using GNU parallel"
 keypoints:
-- "First key point.
-(FIXME)"
+- "GNU parallel is just a tool to exploit embarrassing parallel problems.
+You can equally use multiprocessing in python or R parallel libraries for the same effect."
 ---
 FIXME